lassebunk/gretel/README.md

 ### Automatic reloading of breadcrumb configuration files

 Since Gretel version 2.1.0, the breadcrumb configuration files are now reloaded in the Rails development environment if they change.
 In other environments, like production, the files are loaded once, when first needed.

+### Setting breadcrumb trails

+The [gretel-trails](https://github.com/lassebunk/gretel-trails) gem can handle adding and hiding trails from the URL automatically.
+This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a store with products that have a default parent to the category breadcrumb, but when visiting from the reviews section, you want to link back to the reviews instead.

+You can apply trails to select links by adding a simple JS selector (`js-append-trail` or another you choose), and after each page load it hides the trail from the URL, so the server sees it but the users don't.

+Check out the gem [here](https://github.com/lassebunk/gretel-trails).

 Upgrading from version 2.0 or below
 -----------------------------------